kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/attach_mrna_to_flag/notes.rst

 - I can't see the 17 kDa ladder band on the tricine gels.
 I don't know why.

+  .. update:: 2021/05/06

+    After looking at some more of these gels (e.g. :expt:`99`), I think the 14 and 17 kDa ladder bands are just nearly superimposed.

 - The crystal violet loading dye moves into the gel, despite its positive charge.
 This is the case even with (i) only loading buffer and (ii) only glycerol + crystal violet.
 These lanes are not in the above figure, but are